Tamed Warping Network for High-Resolution Semantic Video Segmentation: Tamed Warping Network

-The whole framework of Tamed Warping Network~(TWNet) is illustrated in~Fig.~\ref{fig:wrnet}.
-In our framework, video frames are divided into key frames~(I-frames) and non-key frames (P-frames).
-The key frames are sent to the key-frame CNN (an U-shape~\citep{fpn, unet} FCN) where the context features of a selected interior layer are sent~(warped) to the next frame.
-For non-key frames, the warped features are first corrected by the Context Feature Rectification~(CFR) and Residual-Guided Attention~(RGA) modules and then fused with the spatial features of the current frame.
-Then, the resultant features are used to make prediction and also sent to the next frame.
-The components of TWNet are described as follows.
+Tamed Warping Network~(TWNet) consists of a per-frame CNN, a non-key-frame CNN~(NKFC), and two modules for correction, as illustrated in~\cref{fig:wrnet}.
+In \ours, video frames are divided into key and non-key frames.
+Key frames are sent to the per-frame CNN where the context features of a selected interior layer are warped to the next frame.
+Non-key frames are sent to NKFC and the warped features are corrected by the Context Feature Rectification~(CFR) and Residual-Guided Attention~(RGA) modules.
+The corrected features are used to make prediction and warped to the next frame.